(Revised January 31, 2023)

 (i) Within DoD, the focal point on export controls is the Defense Technology Security Administration (DTSA).
 Official authorities and responsibilities of DTSA are established in DoD Directive 5105.72.

 (ii) Initial DoD acquisition workforce questions regarding the applicability of the Export Administration Regulations (EAR) or the International Traffic in Arms Regulations (ITAR) to specific procurements or items, or interpretation of DoD issuances regarding export controls, may be directed to the DTSA Policy Directorate, by phone at 571-372-2438/2377 or by visiting the DTSA web site at: http://www.dtsa.mil/SitePages/contact-us/default.aspx.

 (2) Regulations.
-The Department of State and the Department of Commerce are the lead agencies responsible for regulations governing the export of defense articles, commercial items, and dual use items.
+The Department of State and the Department of Commerce are the lead agencies responsible for regulations governing the export of defense articles, commercial products or commercial services, and dual use items.

 (i) The International Traffic in Arms Regulations (ITAR), issued by the Department of State, control the export of defense-related articles and services, including technical data, ensuring compliance with the Arms Export Control Act (22 U.S.C.
 2751 et seq.).
 The United States Munitions List (USML) identifies defense articles, services, and related technical data that are inherently military in character and could, if exported, jeopardize national security or foreign policy interests of the United States.

 (A) The ITAR is published in Title 22 of the Code of Federal Regulations (CFR), Parts 120 through 130 (22 CFR 120-130).
 The official version of the ITAR is maintained at http://www.gpoaccess.gov/cfr/index.html.
 The Department of State also maintains an on-line version at http://www.pmddtc.state.gov/regulations_laws/itar_official.html.